stepheneasleywalsh/myFirstGit/README.md

 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.

 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.
 I hate Apple, not the food, just the company.

+Next, we would like to have something in *italics*